Part of the Product Strategy series

 Problem 1: Feature lists masquerading as strategy

 Most roadmaps are lists of features organized by quarter.
 "Q1: Launch reporting dashboard.
 Q2: Add SSO.
 Q3: Mobile app."
 This looks like a plan.
-It is actually a commitment list with no strategic rationale.
+It is actually a commitment list with no strategic rationale, a classic sign of the build trap.

 When someone asks "why are we building SSO in Q2?" the answer is usually "because we told the board we would" or "because our biggest customer requested it."
 Neither of those is a strategy.